 Harry walked down the dank hallway toward the dungeons.
 After two years of teaching Defense Against the Dark Arts, he sometimes still felt odd walking through Slytherin territory.
 But the new Potions professor was due to arrive the next day and Harry had been charged with helping him along.
 Professor Slughorn finally retired at the end of last term, but he wasn't exactly known for his orderly way of doing things.

-Over the summer, the Potions classroom had been cleaned as was every other room still in use in the castle.
+Over the summer, the Potions room had been cleaned as was every other room in the castle.
 However, house elves were notorious for doing only what was minimally required.
 Anything left on the desks or the floor remained.
 And the cupboard that housed the ingredients was disorderly.
 Looking inside, Harry scratched his head wondering where to begin.

 "Perhaps I'd better leave it to the new professor to decide how to organize this mess," he said to himself out loud.
 He knew it was a cop out, but he justified it nonetheless.

 Returning to the classroom, he picked up spare books and shelved them, replaced quills and filled the ink pots and vanished any ingredients that had been left out.

 Satisfied that it was tidy enough, Harry left for Headmistress McGonagall's office.

 "Did you have a good summer, Harry?"
 She smiled fondly at him.